 Hundreds of abs exercises exist, and everyone claims to know which one is best for a strong middle.
-But, no single one provides a comprehensive workout for all the muscles of the abdomen, including the flutter or scissor kick.
+But, no single exercise can really claim to be "best" over all the others — not even the very challenging flutter or scissor kick.

 This move, done by lying on your back and scissoring your legs, uses your rectus abdominis, the main ab muscle, and your obliques, the side ab muscles, for stabilization.
 But, you'll also feel the very fronts of your hips burn during the exercise.
 This is because the hip flexors work hard along with your abs to hold your legs just off the floor and kick.